lmammino/loige.co/content/posts/2020-01-25_2019-a-year-in-review/index.md

 The total number of page views amounted to about 120.000 views, which compared to the previous year total of 65.000 views is a great 85% increase.

 I should dig in to find out the reason for the increase.
-I don't feel like I did anything speacial (or planned) to drive such improvement.
+I don't feel like I did anything special (or planned) to drive such improvement.

 For this year, I am not sure I am ready to make any commitment.
 I want to try and find one or two topics that I am really passionate about and that I can be able to write interesting posts about.
 Let's see how it goes.